Open Accessibility Menu

 Hide

 When you find a pair you love, jot down the brand and model then stick to it!
-Often, you can find your shoes online at a discounted price when it’s time for a new pair.
+Oftentimes, you can find your preferred shoes online at a markdown price when it’s time for a new pair.

 • Your insoles have worn down (there is no longer shock-absorbent cushioning inside)